Methodology

 Universities and Colleges Admissions Service (UCAS): End of cycle reports

-UCAS releases widening participation data in December each year, including analysis of entry rates by POLAR disadvantage and entry to higher tariff providers:
+UCAS releases widening participation data in December each year, including analysis of entry rates by POLAR quintile and entry to higher tariff providers:

 UCAS End of Cycle Reports (opens in a new tab)